-HSI or its affiliates will receive advisory, administrative, shareholder servicing, distribution and/or other fees in connection with investments in an Affiliated Money Market Fund from such Affiliated Money

-Market Funds, to the extent (i) such fees are payable and (ii) the payment of such fees is permitted by applicable law.
+HSI or its affiliates provide services to money market funds in which an Account may invest ("Affiliated Money Market Fund").
+HSI or its affiliates will receive advisory, administrative, shareholder servicing, distribution and/or other fees from these Affiliated Money Market Funds, to the extent (i) such fees are payable and (ii) the payment of such fees is permitted by applicable law.